rapidsai/cudf/docs/dask_cudf/source/best_practices.rst

 .. note::
   Although :func:`to_backend` makes it easy to move data between pandas and cuDF, repetitive CPU-GPU data movement can degrade performance significantly.
-For optimal results, keep your data on the GPU as often as possible.
+For optimal results, keep your data on the GPU as much as possible.

 Avoid eager execution